vspup/oamp/README.md

 - rtapp
 - plapp

 After the script finishes successfully, you can clone the repository to this folder.
+We can use spetial script _git_clone.sh